 You can make zebra grass a focal point by growing it in the middle of planting of shorter plants.
 It makes a sufficiently bold statement to serve as a specimen plant.
 Alternatively, exploit its screening ability by planting it in hedges.
 The fine texture of its blades suggests using it in combination with coarser plants to create a contrast.
 A cottage garden will be enhanced by one or more clumps of zebra grass up against a wall or fence.

 Since zebra grass is at its best in late summer and in fall, some gardeners like to choose companion plants for it that also look their best during the August-October period, so as to create a display area with optimal visual interest for that time of year.
 Examples of companion plants include:

 Zebra grass is one of the deer-resistant ornamental grasses, so you do not have to worry about deer pests coming in and eating it.

 Zebra grass is similar to porcupine grass (Miscanthus sinensis 'Strictus'), another popular tall ornamental grass.
 The two look very much alike because they both sport horizontal stripes.
-But 'Zebrinus' has more of an arching habit, whereas the porcupine is more upright.
-You can easily remember the difference by considering the cultivar name of the latter: 'Strictus' should make you think of "strict," as in "upright" or "upstanding."
+But zebra grass has more of an arching habit, whereas the porcupine is more upright.
+You can easily remember the difference by considering the "strictus" cultivar name as "standing strictly at attention."

-Zebrinus' arching habit can be a blessing or a curse, depending on your preference.
+The arching habit of zebra grass can be a blessing or a curse, depending on your preference.
 If you are enamored with luxuriance, you will see it as graceful.
-But if you like things neat and tidy, you will perceive it as floppy, perhaps necessitating staking.
+But if you like things neat and tidy, you will perceive it as floppy and needing staking.